-This time of year, the dropping temps cry out for rich and creamy soups.
-And when you are eating soup several days a week, it’s nice to have healthy options.
+When you are eating soup several days a week, it’s nice to have nutritious options.

 - Use raw cashews in lieu of cream.
-Just like in my vegan Potato Leek Soup, blended raw cashews are silky in texture, add body to a soup, and make it satisfying.
+Blended raw cashews are silky in texture, add body to a soup, and provide healthy fat to make it satisfying.
 You can’t taste them!